Industry News

 Traditional methods

-Classic methods rely on rigid planning.
+Traditional methods rely on rigid planning.
 Each stage is defined in advance.
 This management method is suited to stable projects.

 Agile methods

-The project manager’s role in project management
+The role of the project manager in project management

 The project manager is the cornerstone of the project approach.

-• Define project objectives
+• Define the project objectives

-• Organise project tasks
+• Organise the project tasks

 • Track project progress